Effective July 2, 2020, updated July 28, 2021

 We will continue to encourage all students to use “respiratory etiquette” – covering their cough, using a tissue, and utilizing our trashcans for disposal.
 And our handwashing policy – after restroom use, on return from the playground, and after eating – remains in effect.

-If we have a confirmed COVID-19 exposure or confirmed case at The Creek – student or staff – we are required to notify the California Department of Public Health and file a report with Licensing.
+If we have a confirmed COVID-19 exposure or confirmed case at school – student or staff – we are required to notify the California Department of Public Health and file a report with Licensing.
 We may also be required to close one or more classrooms for a period of time.

 Health screening and temperature checks